Clussys/nupa/README.md

 UEC?
 This is for the future, but since the future has not arrived yet, let's reserve a spot for UEC.

 ### VMS Folder
 Finally, our main attraction, the `vms` folder, our software development environment.
 As the name suggests, this is a development and verification environment based on virtual machines.
 Of course, in virtual machines, performance expectations should be moderated.
 The goal is to demonstrate the credibility of the technology.
 Within the `vms` directory, we have built two environments for CXL and PCIe.
 It is worth mentioning that CXL is a rapidly evolving technology with high kernel requirements.
 Therefore, we have selected the 6.3 kernel series.
 While new kernels offer new features, stability needs collective validation.
 For PCIe, a long-standing technology, we have opted for the 5.15 kernel.
-In each virtual machine environment, you can run scprits for usage and experience.
+In each virtual machine environment, you can run `launch.sh` for usage and experience.
 Additionally, a `readme` file is available for reference.

 Finally, we gave our architecture a name, NUPA :-)